rasclatt/PHP-to-Google-PieCharts-Converter/README.md

-# PHP to Google PieCharts Converter
+# PHP to Google Charts Converter
 > Create Google Pie Charts using php.
 This class will build the basic chart for you.

 **To use this library, apply to your page like the example below:**